Corbyncentral/electionmusing/README.md

 <br>
 AIR
 <br>
-<a href="https://amp.theguardian.com/business/2017/jun/23/risk-of-air-accidents-in-uk-up-after-caa-cost-cutting-warns-leaked-report">Risk of air accidents in UK up after CAA cost-cutting, warns leaked report</a>
+<a href="https://amp.theguardian.com/business/2017/jun/23/risk-of-air-accidents-in-uk-up-after-caa-cost-cutting-warns-leaked-report">Risk of air accidents in UK up after CAA cost-cutting, warns leaked report</a> <a href="https://archive.is/yLdI5">(archive)</a>
 <br>

 <br>
 NASTY PARTY
 <br>
-<a href="http://www.independent.co.uk/voices/letters/jeremy-corbyn-theresa-may-taxation-social-media-general-election-trident-a7739111.html">Theresa May knows the Tories are still 'the nasty party.'</a>
+<a href="http://www.independent.co.uk/voices/letters/jeremy-corbyn-theresa-may-taxation-social-media-general-election-trident-a7739111.html">Theresa May knows the Tories are still 'the nasty party.'</a> <a href="https://web.archive.org/web/20170628203358/http://www.independent.co.uk/voices/letters/jeremy-corbyn-theresa-may-taxation-social-media-general-election-trident-a7739111.html">(archive)</a>
 <br>
-<a href="http://archive.is/ZGHEA">Fury after Tory councillor posts offensive tweets of colonial-era Africa with joking references to spears and loin cloths</a>
+<a href="http://archive.is/ZGHEA">ARCHIVE Fury after Tory councillor posts offensive tweets of colonial-era Africa with joking references to spears and loin cloths</a>
 <br>
-<a href="http://www.manchestereveningnews.co.uk/news/greater-manchester-news/tory-councillor-charged-making-distributing-13194771">Former Tory councillor charged with making and distributing indecent images of children</a>
+<a href="http://www.manchestereveningnews.co.uk/news/greater-manchester-news/tory-councillor-charged-making-distributing-13194771">Former Tory councillor charged with making and distributing indecent images of children</a> <a href="https://archive.is/VE2Zq">(archive)</a>
 <br>
 <a href="http://www.mirror.co.uk/news/politics/why-not-vote-conservatives-election-10303180">Why should I not vote Conservative?
 29 nasty policies you shouldn't forget in the 2017 general election</a>
 <br>